A recent trend focuses on the potential health benefits of drinking coffee with lemon.

 Recent research has found that caffeine may stimulate brown adipose tissue (BAT), a type of metabolically active fatty tissue that decreases with age and can metabolize carbs and fats (

-One test-tube and human study determined that caffeine from a standard 8-ounce (240-mL) cup of coffee can boost BAT activity, causing an increase in metabolic rate that leads to weight loss (
+One test-tube and human study determined that caffeine from a standard 8-ounce (240-mL) cup of coffee can boost BAT activity, causing an increase in metabolic rate (

 That said, the potential weight loss effect may be due to the caffeine in coffee, not the mixture of coffee with lemon.

 Hence, it’s common to find multiple home remedies for their treatment.
 Still, research is very divided regarding the use of coffee for this purpose.

 One hypothesis suggests that the caffeine in coffee has a vasoconstrictor effect — meaning that it tightens your blood vessels — which reduces blood flow toward your head and relieves the pain (16).

 Therefore, drinking coffee with lemon may relieve or worsen a headache, depending on the person.
 And if it does help reduce pain, it would be again due to the caffeine in coffee, not the coffee and lemon drink itself.

 This remedy calls for eating ground coffee with lemon instead of drinking it.

 Claim 4.
 It offers skin care benefits

 Coffee’s CGA content may improve blood flow and hydration in the skin.